Click to open network menu

 + Strong dueling

-Yorick is a beginner-friendly champion which will give you little trouble in learning how to play, and won't take you long to master.
+Yorick is a beginner-friendly champion who you will have little trouble learning how to play, and won't take you long to master.
 His clears become ridiculously fast after his level 6 powerspike, which opens up a lot of opportunities for you in your games as you will have to spend less time doing camps and soloing objectives.
-Later in the game, releasing the maiden in a lane effectively counts as if having an extra champion working for your team, which adds a great deal of pressure on the enemy no other champion would be capable of exerting.
+Later in the game, releasing the Maiden to a sidelane effectively counts as if having an extra champion working for your team, which adds a great deal of pressure on the enemy team that no other champion would be capable of exerting.

 - Low mobility